top of page

 The central river lands

-The Central Netherlands is where the mighty river Rhine enters the flat lowlands from the German hinterland, and where it breaches out to turn into an enormous delta.
-It’s also where the more unpredictable rain-fed river Meuse flows.
+The Central Netherlands is where the mighty River Rhine enters the flat lowlands from the German hinterland, and where it breaches out to turn into an enormous delta.
+It’s also where the more unpredictable rain-fed River Meuse flows.
 Together these rivers create a landscape of unaccountable river forks, small rivers, streams, islands, peatlands, and swamps.
 Once, in ancient times, a natural environment of lush vegetation, rich clay soil, game and wildlife.
 Where salmon, giant sturgeon and catfish ruled the underwater world, and noble sea eagles scoured the sky.
 An ever-changing landscape that was regularly flooded by these roller-coaster rivers which repeatedly changed their courses, creating new islands and riverbeds all time.
 Not only rising water levels and floodings reshaped the Central Netherlands.
 In addition ice did too.
 Up to a century ago, the quality of river water was much cooler than today due to the absence of modern cities and industries discharging their waste and hot cooling-water.
 From time to time, ice-walls as high as houses scraped through the riverbeds, destroying everything on their path (Van der Woud 2022).

 Since time immemorial, people have lived in this volatile landscape.
 Land van Maas en Waal ‘land of [rivers] Meuse and Waal’, as the Dutch use to say.
-With the river Waal being the major branch of the river Rhine after it forks into the rivers Waal and Nederrijn ‘lower Rhine’.
+With the River Waal being the major branch of the River Rhine after it forks into the rivers Waal and Nederrijn ‘lower Rhine’.
 At first, in prehistoric times, habitation was confined to the higher riverbanks.
 Making a living through the combination of agriculture, hunting and fishing.
 The river landscape also provided inhabitants with relatively good connections with other communities.
 Networks that were essential for the exchange of goods and materials that were scarce.
-Connectivity is today’s expression, and with the river Rhine being a doorway to the Continent.
-See also our post The Batwing Doors of Northwest Europe with more about the advantageous position of this region.
+Connectivity is today’s expression, and with the River Rhine being a doorway to the Continent.
+See also our blog post The Batwing Doors of Northwest Europe with more about the advantageous position of this region.

 When the Romans arrived 2,000 years ago, we learn the names of the peoples living in this area.
 They were initially the Eburones, the Tencteri and, more to the south the Usipetes.
 These tribes were wiped out by Julius Caesar himself after a battle at the confluence of the rivers Meuse and Waal, probably not far from the town of Lith, in the year 55 BC (Roymans 2018).
 If we’re to believe Caesar’s own unreliable statistics, half a million Usipetes and Tencteri were slaughtered through his efforts (Hendriksma 2017).
-The Batavi and the Cananefates replaced the massacred and displaced tribes in the central river area, where the latter tribe settled more to west between the river mouths of the Rhine and the Meuse, also called river Haringvliet (Helinium).
+The Batavi and the Cananefates replaced the massacred and displaced tribes in the central river area, where the latter tribe settled more to west between the river mouths of the Rhine and the Meuse, also called River Haringvliet (Helinium).
 More to the north of the central river area lived the Chamavi and the Frisii tribes.
 More about them later.
 Today, much of the central river area is still named after the Batavi people, namely region Betuwe, or -in English language- Batavia.

 A headstrong doctor – Lith at the confluence of the rivers Waal and Meuse, a town in the central river area only 20 kilometres south-west from Rhenen, was also where the eccentric Frisian doctor named Tjerk van Taeke lived.
 Doctor Van Taeke is the main character of the novel Dorp aan de rivier ‘village at the river’ of Antoon Coolen (1897-1961).
 It is a famous novel in the Netherlands published in 1934 and filmed in 1958.
 Tjerk van Taeke was committed to help the poor and known for his unorthodox ways.
 For one thing, he always visited his patients riding a big, dark horse with a white blaze.
 If the reader wishes to visit the house of doctor as in the movie, the address is Lithse Dijk 6.
 The grand house is also known as the notarishuis ‘notary house’.